Policy for the Processing of personal data collected from the person concerned

 Furthermore, the company has appointed the person responsible for Data Protection (RPD/DPO- Data Protection Officer) in compliance with the provisions of articles 37 – 39 of EU Reg.
 2016/679.
 The following are the related contacts: firstname.lastname@example.org

 Personal data shall be processed lawfully, in compliance with the provisions of art.
 6 of EU Reg.
 2016/679, for the following purposes:

-– response to general requests for information relating to the University and the services offered by the latter;
+A)Getting response to requests for information relating to the University and the services offered by the latter;

 – sending of documentation (e.g. information material) concerning the University’s educational offer (e.g. degree courses, master’s degree courses, professional training courses)- art.
 6 par.
 1 lett. f) which is the legal basis for processing.

-Data processing is based on Article 6(1)(f): (recital 47), taking into account the reasonable expectations of the data subject at the time and in the context of the collection of personal data, where the data subject can reasonably expect that processing for this purpose will take place for the purpose of receiving the information required regarding the University’s educational offer.
+Data processing is based on Article 6(1)(f): (recital 47), taking into account the reasonable expectations of the data subject at the time and in the context of the collection of personal data, where the data subject can reasonably expect that processing will take place for the purpose of receiving the information required regarding the University’s educational offer.

 – with prior consent and until objection, the receipt of communications – via e-mail and/or newsletters – relating to events and initiatives promoted by the International University of languages and Media IULM – art.
 6 par.
 1 lett. a) consensus, which is the legal basis for processing.

 The supplied personal data may be transferred to the recipients mentioned in art.
 28 of EU Reg.
 2016/679, who shall process them in the capacity of data processors and/or as individuals operating under the authority of the Controller and Processor, in order to comply with the relevant contracts or purposes.
 More specifically, data may be transferred to recipients in the following categories: